 4) Replace sugar in your diet with raw honey

 Using raw honey in the diet instead of sugar, e.g. on cereals, porridge, desserts, etc. helps to reduce weight gain as part of an overall diet strategy.

 Raw honey is sweeter than sugar so a small amount of raw honey is sufficient in place of a large amount of sugar.

 Raw honey contains living nutrients that stabilise the blood sugar and burn body fat.
 Sugar spikes blood sugar levels and increases body fat.

 And the living nutrients in raw honey stimulate the body's metabolism and increases its fat-burning capacity.

 The Latin Honey Shop has a selection of single origin gourmet raw honeys from the most exotic parts of Latin America.

-The two best honeys we recommend for fat-burning purposes are the Raw Organic Rivera Gum Honey from Uruguay and the Raw Organic White Velvet Mesquite Honey from Mexico.
+The best two honeys we recommend for fat-burning purposes are the Raw Organic White Velvet Mesquite Honey from Mexico and the Raw Organic Rainforest Honey from Brazil.

-With its powerful medicinal and fat-burning properties our delicious Rivera Gum Honey in particular is higher in digestive enzymes and has a lower glycaemic index than commercial supermarket honeys.
+With their powerful medicinal and fat-burning properties these two honeys are higher in digestive enzymes and have a lower glycaemic index than commercial supermarket honeys.